 This article was first published Sept.
 15, 2007.
 It has been updated.

-Alyce Lomax does not own shares of any of the companies mentioned.
-The Fool owns shares and covered calls of Intel.
-Sears Holdings and Intel are Motley Fool Inside Value picks.
-Crocs is a former Hidden Gems Pay Dirt recommendation.
-The Fool has a disclosure policy that never says, "La-la-la, I can't hear you!"
+Alyce Lomax owns shares of Starbucks.
+Starbucks and Berkshire Hathaway are Motley Fool Stock Advisor selections as well as Inside Value picks.
+Panera Bread is a Motley Fool Hidden Gems Pay Dirt recommendation.
+The Fool owns shares of Starbucks and Berkshire Hathaway.
+The Fool's disclosure policy never says, "La-la-la, I can't hear you!"